nehajoshi404/mmdetection_object_detection_demo/README.md

 Further instruction on how to create your own datasets, read the tutorials
 - [How to train an object detection model with mmdetection](https://www.dlology.com/blog/how-to-train-an-object-detection-model-with-mmdetection/) - Custom Pascal VOC dataset.
 - [How to create custom COCO data set for object detection](https://www.dlology.com/blog/how-to-create-custom-coco-data-set-for-object-detection/) - Custom COCO dataset.

+To custom train models using mmdetection -
+For training using the Faster RCNN model based on FPN,RetinaNet50 make sure you make the following changes:

+Config Changes :
+mmdet/dataset/pascal_voc/  in config file : make necessary changes - number of classes,epochs,batch_size and other hyperparameters if required.